Easy Tomato Stew (veggie-packed)

 • Canned tomatoes (I used Mutti whole peeled tomatoes)

-• Vegetable (onion, carrots, celery, potatoes, frozen peas)
+• Vegetables (onion, carrots, celery, potatoes, frozen peas)

 • Spices (paprika, cumin, chili flakes)